-- Returning all trays dishes, cups and cutlery.
-Our canteens are self-clearing areas.
+- Returning all trays dishes, cups, cutlery and rubbish, as our canteens are self-clearing areas.

-- Not smoking or vaping in College, only in the designated outdoor area.
+- Not smoking or vaping in College, only in the designated outdoor areas.

-- No spitting or swearing anywhere around the college.
+- Not spitting or swearing anywhere around the college.

 BE READY TO LEARN

-- Attend all classes and be on time.
+- Attending all timetabled classes and being on time.

-- Let the College know as soon as possible if you are going to be late or absent in line with absence reporting procedure.
+- Informing the College as soon as possible if I am going to be late or absent in line with absence reporting procedure.

-- Be ready and prepared for learning or work by bringing the right equipment to sessions.
+- Being ready and prepared for learning or work by bringing the right equipment to lessons.

-- Ask for help if you need it and help others when you can.
+- Asking for help if I need it and support others when I can.

-- Take off caps, hoodies or outdoor clothing in lessons.
+- Taking off caps, hoodies or outdoor clothing in lessons.

-- Avoid eating or drinking in class (except water).
+- Not eating or drinking in class (except water).

-- Switch off mobile phones/MP3 players, etc. when in class and put them away unless you are requested to use them.
+- Switching off my mobile phones/music when in class and keeping them in your bag unless authorised to use them.

 BE ACTIVE IN THE COLLEGE COMMUNITY

-- Act as a positive role model for the College both on site and in the community.
+- Acting as a positive and resilient role model for the College both on site and in the community.

-- Tell us what you think!
-Share your ideas on how we can make the College even better for you.
+- Sharing my creative ideas with the college on how we can make the College even better for all learners

 This is not an exhaustive list – any behaviour deemed inappropriate (in line with the disciplinary and support policy) will be dealt with by a member of staff.
 Please ensure you respond to any reasonable request.

 SummaryClick 'next' at the bottom of this page to agree.